linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 bills reflect the risks basis trades face.
 In the absence

-- f rollover risk and margin requirements, the first two legs of the basis trade would be equivalent to a Treasury bill.
+of rollover risk and margin requirements, the first two legs of the basis trade would be equivalent to a Treasury bill.
 In this case, the return on the basis should be the same as the return on that bill.
 Therefore, one way to